4d/docs/website/translated_docs/es/FormEditor/properties_Markers.md

 Estas propiedades permiten especificar la ubicación precisa de los marcadores en la regla vertical de un **formulario tabla**.
 Los marcadores se utilizan principalmente en los formularios de salida.
 They control the information that is listed and set header, breaks, detail and footer areas of the form.
 Any object that placed in these areas is displayed or printed at the appropriate location.

 Whenever any form is used for output, either for screen display or printing, the output marker lines take effect and the areas display or print at designated locations.
 The markers also take effect when a form is used as the List form in a subform area.
-However, they have no effect when a form is used for input.
+Sin embargo, no tienen ningún efecto cuando se utiliza un formulario para introducir datos.

 Methods that are associated with objects in these areas are executed when the areas are printed or displayed as long as the appropriate events have been activated.
 For example, a object method placed in the Header area is executed when the `On Header` event takes place.